 System Development Integration LLC (SDI) of Chicago is on the fast-track to expansion.
 And the growth will continue.
-“The firm has set a financial growth goal of achieving $200 million in revenues by 2017,” says company founder and CEO David A. Gupta.
+“The firm has set a financial growth goal of achieving $200 million in revenues by 2017,” company Founder and CEO David A. Gupta says.
 “SDI will achieve its growth goals by extending its target geographies, entering into new markets and adding new solutions and skill sets.”

 In early September, SDI acquired X7, a Washington, D.C.-based systems integrator — named the ninth-fastest growing systems integrator in Security Dealer & Integrator’s 2013 Fast50 awards, and was ranked No. 5 in 2012.

-In June, SDI purchased i-sys Corp., a systems integrator that focuses on security, environmental and fire safety solutions.
-Its suite of clients includes major financial institutions, airports, seaports, state/local government, and universities from its offices in California, South Carolina and Tennessee.
+Earlier this June, SDI purchased i-sys, Corp., a systems integrator that focuses on integrated security, environmental and fire safety solutions.
+Its suite of clients includes major financial institutions, airports, seaports, state/local government, and universities from its offices in Sacramento, Calif.; Charleston, S.C.; and Knoxville, Tenn.

 Not All Qualify

 There are companies SDI has looked at that they decided not to acquire.
 “With the LLR Team, SDI had identified more than 50 potential candidates for acquisition activity that fit our initial profile,” Gupta says.
 He says the list was “down-selected” when organizations did not meet certain criteria.
 First on his list is what he calls “Culture Fit” — a meshing of professional services and client commitment.

 They also were looking for firms that complemented existing SDI service offerings and would expand SDI’s geographical and/or client base.